About the Rogers Park Highly Gifted Program

 Need More Information?

-If you have any questions related to the HG program, please feel free to contact Dallas Price at (907) 742-4818.
-More detailed information is available on our program web site at Rogers Park Elementary Highly Gifted Program.
+If you have any questions related to the HG program, please complete the ASD Gifted Program Request for Information form.
+More detailed information is available at Rogers Park Elementary Highly Gifted Program.